artem-andreyev/DailyMate-project/README.md

 # Project DAILY-MATE

 ## Introduction
 Daily-mate project is a web application built using Django.
-It allows users to create, manage, and organize their daily notes and entries in a convenient manner.
-Users can register, log in, create, edit, and delete notes and daily entries, search for specific entries, and manage their profile.
+It allows users to create, manage, and organize their daily notes and entries conveniently.
+Users can register, log in, create, edit, and delete notes and daily entries, search for specific entries, and manage their profiles.

 ## Installation
 To run this project locally, follow these steps: